West Fargo, ND

 Renz is a native of Danville, PA.

-Kevin McGovern returns to the RedHawks for his 10th season of professional baseball and second with the RedHawks.
+Kevin McGovern returns to the RedHawks for his 11th season of professional baseball and third with the RedHawks.
 He called Newman Outdoor Field home for the entire 2020 season, but split time between the Winnipeg Goldeyes and Fargo-Moorhead after the RedHawks claimed him off waivers on Aug.
 21, 2020 — he also missed a chunk of August after being placed on the injured list.
 McGovern made four appearances (3 starts) for the RedHawks over the final weeks of the 2020 season, going 1-1 with a 6.00 ERA and 15 strikeouts in 15.0 innings pitched.
 Combined, McGovern went 2-2 with a 5.23 ERA in 11 games (8 starts) with 37 strikeouts and 14 walks in 41.1 innings pitched.

 A Winnipeg Goldeyes legend, McGovern spent parts of five seasons with the fish and was a part of the Goldeyes’ 2016 and 2017 American Association championship teams.
 McGovern is the Goldeyes’ all-time strikeout leader (479) and ranks third in wins (39).
 He is the only pitcher in Goldeyes’ history with three seasons of 100-plus strikeouts (2016-18).
 He was named a 2017 American Association All-Star.
 The Philadelphia, Pa. native ranks third on the American Association career wins list (48), second on the strikeouts list (677), second on the innings pitched list (762.0).
 He is one of only two pitchers in American Association history with four seasons of 100-plus strikeouts (2015-18), and one of only four pitchers in American Association history with three or more seasons of 100-plus strikeouts.